fadushin/esp8266/micropython/daemons/README.md

 This set of modules provides a simple HTTP framework and server, providing an HTTP interface into your ESP8266.
 Having an HTTP server allows developers to create management consoles for their ESP8266 devices, which can be very useful for configuration and troubleshooting devices, or even for bootstrapping them from an initial state.

+Features include:

+* Support for a strict subset of the HTTP/1.1 protocol (RFC 2616)
+* Asynchronous handling of requests, so that the server can run while the ESP8266 runs other tasks
+* Support for HTTP/Basic authentication
+* Handler for servicing files on the Micropython file system
+* Extensible API for adding REST-ful JSON-based APIs

 By itself, the `uhttpd` module is just a TCP server and framework for adding handlers to process HTTP requests.
 The actual servicing of HTTP requests is done by installing handlers, which are passed to the `uhttpd` server at creation time.
 It's the handlers that actually do the heavy lifting when it comes to servicing HTTP requests.

 This package includes handlers for servicing files on the micropython file system (e.g., HTML, Javascript, CSS, etc), as well as handlers for managing REST-ful API calls, essential components in any modern web-based application.

+Once started, the `uhttpd` server runs in the background, so that the ESP8266 can do other tasks.
+When the server accepts a request, however, the ESP8266 will block for the period of time it takes to accept the request.

+TCP/IP connections between clients and the `uhttpd` server endure for the duration of a single request.
+Once the client opens a connection to the server, the server will dispatch the request to an appropriate handler and wait for the response from the handler.
+It will then send the response back to the client on the open connection, and then close the connection from the client.

 A driving design goal of this package is to have minimal impact on the ESP8266 device, itself, and to provide the tools that allow developers to implement rich client-side applications.
 By design, web applications built with this framework should do as little work as possible on the server side, but should instead make use of modern web technologies to allow the web client or browser to perform significant parts of business logic.
 In most cases, the web clients will have far more memory and compute resources than the ESP8266 device, itself, so it is wise to keep as much logic as possible on the client side.

-> Warning: This software provides _no security_ for your applications.
-When this software is running, any machine on your network may connect to your ESP8266 and browse the parts of the file system you expose through configuration, including possibly sensitive security credentials stored in plain text.
+> Warning: This software currently provides no transport-layer protection for your applications.
+When this software is running, requests are sent in clear text, including not only the HTTP headers you may use for authentication, but also the contents of the HTTP requests and responses.
+Malicious users on your network using off-the-shelf packet sniffers can read your HTTP traffic with no difficulty.
 AS WRITTEN, THIS SOFTWARE IS NOT INTENDED FOR USE IN AN UNTRUSTED NETWORK!

+The following work is planned for the future:

+* Support for HTTP/S

 ## Modules and Dependencies

 The `uhttpd` framework and server is comprised the following python modules:

 * `uhttpd.py` -- provides HTTP server and framework
-* `utcp_server.py` -- provides basic TCP networking layer of abstraction
 * `http_file_handler.py` -- a file handler for the `uhttpd` server
 * `http_api_handler.py` -- a handler for servicing REST-ful APIs
-* `stats_api_handler` -- an APU handler used to service run-time statistics about the device
+* `stats_api_handler` -- an API handler used to service run-time statistics about the device

 This module relies on the `ulog` facility, defined in the [logging](/micropython/logging) area of this repository.